mghanii/golang-vs-csharp/README.md

 - if it's reference type, you pass a copy of reference to the object.
 - ref keyword is used to pass variable by reference.

-- C# does not support pointer arithmetic, by default.
+- By default, C# does not support pointer arithmetic.
 - Pointers can be used only inside an unsafe context, using unsafe keword.

 ```cs